 - Manage grant-awarding process and realignment

 Finally, you can list your previous experience in order from most recent or current position to the oldest one.
 List only the position title, employer, and dates employed.
 You can follow that with your education, and then list any references at the bottom.

 The two previous steps are going to take some time.
 Don’t expect to be finished in a day.
 Make sure to share your updated resume with colleagues who support your career change and get their feedback as well.

-You can also find tips on Career Change Resumes here: How to Write a Career Change Resume (With Examples)
+You can also find tips on How to Switch Careers here: How to Write a Career Change Resume (With Examples)